Capture of the frigate Esmeralda: Spanish Navy and defense of the port

-The defensive formation of the realists consisted of a floating barrier formed by trunks attached to chains, which protected the approaches to the ships and left only a small opening for entry or exit.
+The defensive formation of the royalists consisted of a floating barrier formed by trunks attached to chains, which protected the approaches to the ships and left only a small opening for entry or exit.
 This floating chain was guarded by the gunboats, and behind this chain were anchored Esmeralda, Maipú (these two at the northern end of the roadstead) Pezuela and Aránzazu, forming the head of the line of ships.
 In the rear were the armed merchant ships.
 All this defensive disposition of the squadron was also protected by the batteries of the port.
 It was an imposing defensive disposition.

 Battle

 On the afternoon of 5 November, Cochrane ordered Lautaro and Independencia to sea, leaving O'Higgins near the island of San Lorenzo, and on its hidden side, the boats with their crew destined to attack.
-With this movement he succeeded in deceiving the royalists.
+With this movement he succeeded in deceiving the Royalists.

 At 10 o'clock at night, the boats separated from O'Higgins, approaching the entrance of the floating chain that protected the Spanish ships.
 The boats advanced in two parallel columns under Crosbie and Guise.

 The Chilean force sailed to reach the coast near the battery of San Juaquín, which defended the northern end of the port, and then went between the San Miguel fortress and the anchorage of neutral ships, hiding them from view.
 The neutrals were very close to the opening of the floating chain.
-When passing through that place, they found the frigates USS Macedonian and HMS Hyperion, which were the closest to the entrance of the royalist defense.
+When passing through that place, they found the frigates USS Macedonian and HMS Hyperion, which were the closest to the entrance of the Royalist defense.
 The American ship, upon seeing them, wished them good luck in the attack, while the British hailed the boats to establish their identities.
-The hail was not heard by the royalists in the port.
-All this silent movement carried out until now to approach the roadstead had lasted two hours.
+The hail was not heard by the Royalists in the port.
+All this silent movement carried out until now to approach the roadstead, had lasted two hours.

 At midnight, the boats arrived at the entrance to the floating chain barrier and saw a gunboat guarding the place, with a lieutenant and 14 men on board, so they approached and surprised her, managing to capture her with the crew and preventing an alert.
 They then passed the chain, and at approximately 12:30 a.m. on 6 November, they approached Esmeralda and boarded from opposite sides simultaneously.
 Crosbie's column, at whose head was Cochrane, attacked to starboard, while Guise's column to port.
 At that time, Coig was in the cabin talking to some officers, and the crew was sleeping, many of them on the deck.
 Only the guards were on watch.